JuliaInterop/Clang.jl/README.md

 ## Implementation

-Most libclang functions pass and return small structs by value.
+Most libclang functions accept and return small structs by value.
 As Julia does not (yet) have full struct support, the current Clang.jl implementation includes a C++ wrapper. clang functions are wrapped by a C++ function